pedscoffee/PhysicianPromptEngineering/README.md

 - **Issues**: [GitHub Issues](https://github.com/pedscoffee/PhysicianPromptEngineering/issues)
 - **About**: [Learn about the project](https://physicianpromptengineering.com/about)

-## License

-This project is open source under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software.

 ## Acknowledgments

-This project exists because of contributions from practicing physicians who generously share their time, expertise, and refined prompts.
-Thank you to everyone who has contributed to making clinical documentation less burdensome.

 Special thanks to the free online medical education community that inspired this project.